guireibar/teamcity-documentation/topics/set-up-notifications.md

 When configured, you will need to authenticate in Slack in __Your Profile | Notification Rules__ and specify the [rules](#Subscribe+to+Notifications) themselves.
 Then, you will be receiving build status notifications directly to private messages in Slack.

 In addition to notifications per user, you can configure notifications per build configuration.
-This way, when a certain event occurs in a certain build configuration, TeamCity will report about it to the respective Slack channel, specified by you.
+This way, when a certain event occurs in a certain build configuration, TeamCity will report it to the respective Slack channel, specified by you.
 To configure such behavior for a build configuration, you need to add a [Notifications](notifications.md#Configuring+Slack+Notifier) build feature.

 ## Subscribe to Notifications